argilla-io/argilla-python/docs/how_to_guides/team/user.md

 ## rg.User

+A `User` object in Argilla represents a user with a specific role and credentials.

 > Check the [User - Python Reference](../../reference/argilla_sdk/users.md) to see the attributes, arguments, and methods of the `User` class in detail.

 ```python